Butorphanol: Pharmacology

-Side effects

-As with other opioid analgesics, central nervous system effects (such as sedation, confusion, and dizziness) are considerations with butorphanol.
-Nausea and vomiting are common.
-Less common are the gastrointestinal effects of other opioids (mostly constipation).
-Another side effect experienced by people taking the medication is increased perspiration.
+Society and culture

 Name

 Within the INN, USAN, BAN, and AAN naming systems this drug is known as butorphanol, while within JAN it is named torbugesic.
 As the tartrate salt, butorphanol is known as butorphanol tartrate (USAN, BAN).

-Its tradename Stadol was recently discontinued by the manufacturer.
-It is now only available in its generic formulations manufactured by Apotex, Mylan, Novex and Ben Venue Laboratories.

-Availability

-Butorphanol is available in the U.S. as a generic drug; it is available in various nations under one of any number of trade names, including Moradol and Beforal (Brand name Stadol no longer available in the US); veterinary trade names include Butorphic, Dolorex, Morphasol, Torbugesic, and Torbutrol.

-Legality
+Legal status

-Butorphanol is listed under the Single Convention on Narcotic Drugs 1961 and in the United States is a Schedule IV Narcotic controlled substance with a DEA ACSCN of 9720; being in Schedule IV it is not subject to annual aggregate manufacturing quotas.
+Butorphanol is listed under the Single Convention on Narcotic Drugs 1961 and in the United States is a Schedule IV controlled substance with a DEA ACSCN of 9720.
 The free base conversion ratio of the hydrochloride is 0.69.
-Butorphanol was originally in Schedule II and at one point it was decontrolled.
+Butorphanol was originally a Schedule II controlled substance and was later decontrolled at one point.

 Veterinary use

 In veterinary anesthesia, butorphanol (trade name: Torbugesic) is widely used as a sedative and analgesic in dogs, cats and horses.
 For sedation, it may be combined with tranquilizers such as alpha-2 agonists (medetomidine), benzodiazepines, or acepromazine in dogs, cats and exotic animals.
 It is frequently combined with xylazine or detomidine in horses.

-Butorphanol is used for sedation and mild to moderate pain control in dogs and cats.
-It is not considered adequate pain control in dogs undergoing surgical pain.
-It is used for operative and accident-related pain in small mammals such as dogs, cats, ferrets, coatis, raccoons, mongooses, various marsupials, some rodents and perhaps some larger birds.
+Butorphanol may be administered intravenously, intramuscularly, subcutaneously, or per os.
+Intramuscular and subcutaneous administration may cause pain.
+Oral tablets have poor bioavailability and are not suitable for analgesia.
+Instranasal usage has been reported in parrots and rabbits.
+Butorphanol when administered at 0.4 mg/kg given IV/IM does not provide sufficient post-operative analgesia for laparotomy and shoulder arthrotomy in dogs and ovariohysterectomy in bitches.
+When butorphanol is used as a sedative in dogs—either on its own or with dexmedetomidine—it provides fast sedation and is faster than sedation with methadone.
+Butorphanol is also approved as an antitussive in the dog.

+Butorphanol has antiemetic properties, which counteracts the nausea-induced by dexmedetomidine.
+Butorphanol's antiemetic properties are greater than that of buprenorphine.
+Doses of 0.1–0.4 mg/kg IM in cats provides appropriate sedation but greater sedation may be achieved with full μ-opioid receptor agonists.
+Butorphanol when administered alongside meloxicam, lidocaine, and dexmedetomidine provides appropriate analgesia for orchidectomy and reduces the mean alveolar concentration for isoflurane more than buprenorphine.
+Butorphanol can reduce the MAC 23–68%.

+As a mixed agonist-antagonist butorphanol can reverse some effects of full-opioid such as bradycardia and respiratory depression whilst maintaining analgesia.

 Although butorphanol is commonly used for pain relief in reptiles, no studies (as of 2014) have conclusively shown that it is an effective analgesic in reptiles.